Gavin Dingley FCIArb

 Gavin acts as an advocate and advises in all aspects of immigration, asylum, nationality and EU law.
-He has particular expertise in cases where the Home Office imposes a civil penalty for illegal working and securing interim relief in complex sponsor licence applications, drafting representations to the Home Office to avoid litigation and dealing with substantive proceedings in the High Court involving the revocation or suspension of a sponsor licence.
-He brings a unique perspective to his immigration practice as he is regularly instructed by the Government Legal Department and Home Office to act on their behalf.
-He also provides ad-hoc and training to other immigration lawyers through specialised Business Immigration Seminars with MLB.
+He has particular experience in securing interim relief in complex sponsor licence applications, drafting representations to the Home Office to avoid litigation and dealing with substantive proceedings in the High Court involving the revocation or suspension of a licence.
+He brings a unique perspective to his immigration practice as he is regularly instructed by the Government Legal Service and Home Office to act on their behalf.
+He also provides ad-hoc advice as an Adviser with the Institute of Directors (IOD) and regularly gives bespoke training to other immigration lawyers through specialised Business Immigration Seminars with MBL.

 Recent highlights include: